survivejs/react-book/manuscript/05_react_and_flux.md

 ### Implementing `@connect`

 `@connect` will wrap our component in another component.
 That in turn will deal with the connection logic (`listen/unlisten/setState`).
-It will maintain the store state internally and then pass it to the child component we are wrapping.
+It will maintain the store state internally and then pass it to the child component that we are wrapping.
 During this process it will pass the state through props.
 The implementation below illustrates the idea:

 **app/decorators/connect.js**